 Gut dysbiosis and estrogen related diseases

 The microbes in the estrobolome produce an enzyme called beta-glucuronidase, which breaks down estrogen into its active forms Estrone (E1), Estradiol (E2), and Estriol (E3).
 A healthy gut produces the right amount of beta-glucuronidase to maintain hormone homeostasis or balance.
-However, a dysbiosis gut or is imbalanced gut can lead to a change in the activity of the beta-glucuronidase.
+However, a dysbiosis gut or an imbalanced gut can change the activity of the beta-glucuronidase.

 When estrogen builds up in the tissue, it can cause undesirable symptoms like mood swings, depression, excessive hot flashes, night sweats, anxiety, etc., which can increase cortisol levels.
 Furthermore, if estrogen remains in the tissue, it can lead to estrogen-sensitive cancer.